 You cross your fingers as the previous no-show patient's new appointment approaches.
-You will with all of your might that they will actually show up on time.
+You hope that they will actually show up on time.

 Ideas for Managing Late & No-Show Patients

-- Keep up with the reasons patients give for being late or missing appointments.
+- Survey the reasons patients give for being late or missing appointments.
 Is there a common theme?
 Is it avoidable?

-- Make sure you have patient reminders recall set up to remind patients of their appointment the day before.
+- Make sure you have automatic patient notifications set up to remind patients of their appointment the day before.